 There are also some photographers that are confused by this concept, myself included.

-Since the setting up the image, adjusting the time, angles, managing shadows will in a way manipulate how the viewers perceive our photograph.
+Setting up the image, adjusting the time and angles, and managing shadows will in a way manipulate how the viewers perceive our photograph.

-Not to forget that photographers still use some form of manipulation on this type of pure photography.
+Not to forget that photographers still use some form of manipulation in this type of pure photography.